ckhordiasma/xoid/_posts/2024-07-25-vyos-terraform-proxmox-notes.md

 ## Terraform on Proxmox

 I had some prior work with creating basic VMs and LXCs with Proxmox, but it was kind of in a disorganized state.
 I cleaned it up and make a public git repo with some terraform modules.
 This is located here: <https://github.com/kodama-labs/tf-proxmox>.
 I needed to make some modifications to the VM module I made to make it work for routers in general.
-For example, my VM module assumes the VM only needs one NIC. [here] is a snapshot of my repo from when I started this project.
+For example, my VM module assumes the VM only needs one NIC. [here](https://github.com/kodama-labs/tf-proxmox/tree/c3f34a5b254103c06dee4ff4db77d0eae3f7a371) is a snapshot of my tf-proxmox repo from before I started this project and made the subsequent improvments.

-Overall though, it was a good starting point.

 ## Cloud-init and vyos